2021–22 Super League Greece 2

-The season started on 6 November 2021 and will finish in May 2022.
+The season started on 6 November 2021 and ended in May 2022.
 The league will be conducted of 34 teams and two groups, this is due to the restructure and abolishment of the Football League.
 The league will also see the introduction of B Teams by Olympiacos, PAOK, AEK Athens and Panathinaikos.
 B Teams are ineligible for promotion and relegation.

 Team changes

 The following teams have changed division since the 2020–21 season.

 Panachaiki, Ialysos, Santorini 2020, Orfeas Xanthi, Doxa Drama, Panionios, withdrew from the championship.